Reusable Components with Tailwind CSS and Traditional CSS: Comparison and Best Practices

 Example:

-Step 2: Product Listing
+Step 2: Product listing

-We also have the ProductCart:
+We also have the ProductCard:

-can be used for any product, you just need to pass different props.
+ProductCard can be used for any product, you just need to pass different props.

 Step 3: Implementing the shopping cart